 Several manufacturers create powerful audio speakers that stream digital music.

-One of the most famous and respect brands that manufactures reliable speakers is Sonos.
+One of the most famous and respected brands that manufactures reliable speakers is Sonos.
 They’ve released several best-selling and out-of-the-box devices that exceed the capabilities of every other product on the market.

 Two notable releases are the PLAY:1 and the PLAY:3.
-The latter is the newest product that is larger compared to its younger brother.
-As for the PLAY:1 model, it’s the first-generation Sonos speaker that is well-respected on the market.
+The latter is the newest product and is larger than its younger brother.
+As for the PLAY:1 model, it’s the first-generation Sonos speaker and well-respected on the market.